codybloemhard/reat/README.md

 - get attribute
 - list attributes
 - remove attribute
-- add to list attribute
+- add item to list attribute
-- cut from list attribute
+- cut item from list attribute
 - rename attributes
+- replace item with another in list attribute
 - copy attributes from source file to destination file
 - contains strings in attribute: or, and/all, not
 - tags: slight special treatment